 In 2011, the Special Council on Criminal Justice Reform was created to study Georgia’s criminal justice system and was charged by former Governor Nathan Deal with recommending policy changes.
 On December 18, 2012, the Council released their final report to the Governor.
 Per the recommendations of the report and in keeping with former Governor Deal’s goal of increasing public safety through a more effective juvenile system, during the 2013 legislative session, former Governor Deal signed into law House Bill 242, landmark legislation that will improve Georgia’s juvenile justice system through innovative practices and methods proven to yield positive results.
 At that time, former Governor Deal and the Georgia General Assembly appropriated $5 million to the Criminal Justice Coordinating Council (CJCC) for the purpose of creating effective community programs to serve youth who are currently being committed to the Department of Juvenile Justice and/or sent to Short-Term Programs as a sanction.
 This is known as the Juvenile Justice Incentive Grant (JJIG) Program and in State Fiscal Year 2014, $7.62 million was appropriated for the program.
-CJCC and the Juvenile Justice Incentive Grant Program Funding Committee (appointed by former Governor Deal) administer the JJIG, which is a statewide competitive grant program.
+CJCC administers the JJIG, which is a statewide competitive grant program.
 The program continues to provide funding and technical support for juvenile courts to deliver evidence-based treatment programming for juvenile offenders in their home communities.
 The JJIG funding aims to develop and sustain programs that address the needs of youth who are typically committed to the Department of Juvenile Justice (DJJ).

 During the first year of funding, a total of 1,122 youth were served through community based services, and by the fifth year, a total of 1,3905 youth were served through community based services.
-CJCC and the Funding Committee are committed to keeping former Governor Deal’s goal by continuing the funding of evidenced-based programming for youth in the community.
-The final report for the fourth year of funding is available below.
+CJCC is committed to keeping former Governor Deal’s goal by continuing the funding of evidenced-based programming for youth in the community.
+The final report for the seventh year of funding is available below.

 Target Population and Evidence-Based Programs